Skip to Content

 The Readers’ Room is a delightful French murder mystery novel, very much in the vein of Agatha Christie and her compatriots.
 This is a bright yet twisted mystery that grows and tangles as it goes.

 The Readers’ Room is set in a Paris publishing house.
-The head of the publishing house has been sent a manuscript which she sees as something truly unique and special.
+The head of the publishing house has been sent a manuscript that she sees as something truly unique and special.
 It’s fresh, daring, and exciting, and she has big plans for it.
+Meanwhile, the novel also remarks on the mechanics of publishing houses in a very intimate and satisfying way.

 That new novel is published, but the identity of the author remains a mystery.
 When it is nominated for a prize, the prize can only be given if the identity of the author is revealed.
+Our publishing director is now caught up in the investigation of real-world murders tied to the events within this strange new mystery novel.

 The cozy, warming note of The Readers’ Room is so at odds with its content, and that’s often the pleasant paradox of so many beloved murder mystery novels.